 The best thing about traveling (besides the trip itself) is that it allows one to see and experience new places and new things.
 Embark on new adventures and make memories.
 What better way to do both than with some good old-fashioned sightseeing?
-When planning your next trip, be sure to include one of these eight awesome sightseeing tours in Indiana!
+When planning your next trip, be sure to include one of these seven awesome sightseeing tours in Indiana!

 Known as the “Architectural Mecca” of Indiana, this small southern city has some of the best and most beautiful—as well as unique— architecture to date in the Midwest.
 Visit the Miller House and Garden which features collaborative masterpieces by artists like Eero Saarinen, Alexander Girard, Dan Kiley and their patrons, J.I. and Xenia Miller.
 Library fans, you’ll be sure to want to visit Hope Library Branch, which features large windows, high ceilings, and asymmetrical reading rooms.
 Another must see on this sightseeing tour?
 The Inn at Irwin Gardens, built in 1864.
 Its design is that of a beautiful Italian garden, straight out of Italy, specifically the ruins of Pompeii!

 Fellow antique lovers, this one is for you!
 Antique Alley in northwestern Richmond, Indiana is the perfect place for sightseeing, and shopping!
 Visit American House Antiques, which features a beautifully renovated 1863 hotel building filled with delights, or Allen Antiquities and Curiosities, a privately owned antique store which features over 6,000 square-feet of antiques and other amazing finds!